"Am I too old for this?"

 - Multifocal Designs: There are also advanced Ortho-K lenses that create different "zones" of power on the cornea, similar to a progressive eyeglass lens.
 This allows for clear vision at multiple distances in each eye.

 The best option depends entirely on your specific prescription, visual needs, and lifestyle.
-A truck driver is going to have different needs than a graphic designer, and we tailor the treatment plan accordingly.
+A truck driver is going to have different needs than a graphic designer, and we tailor the myopia management treatment plan accordingly.

 Are You a Good Candidate?
 A Look at the Factors